robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > don't worry about it."
 It took Moderna only two days to create the
 > desired RNA sequences that would produce the spike protein, and
 > thirty-eight days later it shipped the first box of vials to the NIH to
 > begin early-stage trials.
-Afeyan
+Afeyan keeps a picture of that box on his
+> cell phone.
 >
-> FIXME
-> > [k5939] As with CRISPR therapies, a difficult part of the vaccine
+> As with CRISPR therapies, a difficult part of the vaccine
 > development was creating the delivery mechanism into the cell.
 Moderna
 > had been working for ten years to perfect lipid nanoparticles, the tiny
 > synthetic capsules that can carry molecules into a human cell.
 This gave